tin6150/inet-dev-class/rst_md/reStructuredText_markup.rst

 ::

-        blank line and indent after :: to start a pre-formatted mono-space text block another line
+        blank line and indent after :: to start a pre-formatted mono-space text block seems like no way around the indent... which is sad cuz i was just hoping for a .txt with some highlight feature.
+	think within code file...  create my own markup lol another line
+        another line
+		github render the above into final text as well.  easier just have them at end of line another line

-back to normal text here
+back to normal text here after a blank line

 .. code:: bash